Understand your obligations

 ||1%||2%||Jobholders pay (all pay elements)|

 |Alternative set 3||6 April 2018 to 5 April 2019||2%||5%||Jobholders pay (all pay elements)|

 |Alternative set 3||6 April 2019 onwards||3%||7%||Jobholders pay (all pay elements)|

 - A plan certification period can last up to 12 months and you may use certification for the whole plan or groups of members.

 - In addition to choosing a certification method, these contributions can also be phased in over the transitional period.

 - Where a certification method is used, this must be in place from the staging date, although contributions will still be due from the deferral date.

-- Within five months of the staging date, or two months of the automatic re enrolment, you will have to provide information online via a declaration of compliance to The Pensions Regulator.
-Within this you will need to evidence how you have met your duties, including information on the plans you are using.
+- Within five months of the staging date, or two months of the automatic re enrolment, you'll have to provide information online via a declaration of compliance to The Pensions Regulator.
+Within this you'll need to evidence how you have met your duties, including information on the plans you are using.

-- You will also have to maintain records of the plans used to meet your obligations, details of automatically enrolled jobholders (including those that subsequently opted out) and voluntary joiners.
+- You'll also have to maintain records of the plans used to meet your obligations, details of automatically enrolled jobholders (including those that subsequently opted out) and voluntary joiners.

 - Most of these records must be kept for a minimum of six years, with the exception of those relating to opt-outs, which must be kept for four years.